 Mission & History

-Friends are invited to participate in a variety of activities and events during the academic year, including exhibition openings, lectures and talks, gala dinners, workshops on topics such as preservation, bookbinding, and print collecting, and special events for members only, including trips, performances and workshops for children in the Cotsen Children's Library, and backstage tours of Library services and facilities.
+FPUL members receive the Chronicle, the Review, and are invited to participate in a variety of activities and events during the academic year.
+These include exhibition openings, lectures and talks, family offerings of the Cotsen Children’s Library, gala dinners, and workshops on topics such as preservation, bookbinding, and print collecting.
+The Friends also host special events exclusively for members, including trips and backstage tours of the Library’s facilities and operations.

 Student Friends of the Princeton University Library

 In the fall of 2005, an organization was formed to provide Princeton students with an array of Library related activities and events to stimulate their curiosity about libraries and the special collections they house.
 Student Friends are invited to lectures, and tours of Library collections and facilities as well as visits to local private collections, and excursions along the East Coast.
 Members of the Student Friends also enjoy access to many of the activities coordinated by the Friends.
 The mission of the Student Friends is to help fulfill Princeton's commitment to stimulate intellectual curiosity among students through the exploration and discovery of books, libraries, and their hidden treasures.